Burial Insurance with Heart Failure (2024 Update)

 • In the past 10 years, have you opted not to seek treatment, have not taken medication, or have not followed the prescribed treatment plan following a diagnosis of heart failure or heart disease?

-Heart failure medication can include:
+Common heart failure medication include:

 • Apresoline